pottendo/pottendo-Pi1541/pico1541/README.md

 The code is planned to remain compatible to all versions supported by Pi1541.

 ## TODO:
+- _rethink memory concept for diskimages - this is currently a blocker_
 - *implement I/O -> validate that pico 2 is fast enough for Pi1541*
 - fix `ff.h` and `ffconfig.h` for legacy build
 - activate UI: buttons & LCD display